 Written and directed by Ishana Night Shyamalan, “The Watchers” is her feature-film directorial debut.
 The movie is based on A.M.
 Shine’s 2022 novel “The Watchers.”
 Ishana Night Shyamalan is the daughter of M. Night Shyamalan, who has written and directed several horror movies that have been hit and miss, in terms of quality.
 M. Night Shyamalan is also one of the producers of “The Watchers.”
 Ishana Night Shyamalan was previously a writer and director of some episodes of her father’s Apple TV+ horror series “Servant,” which was on the air from 2019 to 2023.

 In “The Watchers,” the main protagonist is a 28-year-old struggling artist named Mina (played by Dakota Fanning), an American living in Galway, Ireland.
 Mina (a bachelorette who lives alone) has a day job working at a pet store.
-Early in the movie, a brief glimpse of a sign post shows several missing persons flyers on a sign post.
+Early in the movie, a brief glimpse of a sign post shows several missing persons flyers on the sign post.
 It’s an obvious indication that people have been disappearing with alarming regularity in the Galway area, but the movie’s screenplay is so thinly constructed, no one is seen talking about these disappearances in the movie.

 At night, Mina likes to go to pubs and flirt with men, by wearing disguises and making up fake stories about herself.
 An early scene in the movie shows Mina wearing a black wig, going to a pub, flirting with a young stranger named Collin (played by Shane O’Regan), and lying to him about who she is.
 Mina pretends that she’s a ballerina named Caroline.
 This is the most that the movie reveals about what Mina likes to do in her leisure time.